Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Foundations of Quantum List Decoding

-We are mostly concerned with a quantum corruption that occurs during a quantum procedure of encoding messages into codewords.
-The process of such a quantum corruption can be described as a certain type of unitary map.
-Formally, a {\em quantum-computationally corrupted codeword} (or {\em quantumly corrupted codeword}) is a unitary operator $\tilde{O}$, with two fixed function parameters $l(n)$ and $m(n)$ mapping $\nat$ to $\nat$, that satisfies the following condition: for any three strings $r\in\Sigma^{n}$, $s\in\Sigma^{l(n)}$, and $t\in\Sigma^{m(n)}$, there exists a unit vector $\qubit{\phi_{r,z}}$ of length $m(n)$ such that
+Let us consider a quantum procedure that tries to encode a classical message into its codeword.
+In general, a quantum computation tends to interact with an outside system of a currently operating quantum system, causing a quantum corruption of the computation.
+Hence, our process of quantum encoding may be corrupted.
+A corrupted process of such quantum encoding can be described as an application of a certain form of unitary operator.
+As noted before, when $q(n)$ is a prime number, we represent each element in $\field_{q(n)}$ as an integer in $[0,q(n)-1]_{\integer}$, which is further expressed in binary.
+In their 2006 conference paper, Kawachi and Yamakami coined the terminology---a {\em quantum-computationally corrupted codeword} or {\em quantumly corrupted codeword}---to describe such a unitary operator $O$, with two fixed parameter functions $\ell(n)$ and $m(n)$ mapping $\nat$ to $\nat$, that satisfies the following condition: for any two strings $r\in I_{n}$ and $s\in\{0,1\}^{m(n)}$ and any number $\ell(n)$, there exists a quantum state $\qubit{\phi_{r,z}}$ of $\ell(n)$ qubits such that